Video Resources for Classroom/Instructional Use

 Animoto is a platform to design video slide shows with powerful features including music and built-in video styles.
 Many of the layout and creation tools are taken care of by the program so it is only necessary to drag and drop of the photos.
 The tool includes an option for education that removes the watermark and increases the time allotment from the free version.
 After an educator registers for the free account, they need to "apply" for the upgraded educational version that unlocks more options.

-Adobe Spark is a resource for creating videos, pages and audio.
+Adobe Spark is a resource for creating videos, website pages and audio.
 It is unique because users can start in the online platform, then continue on an iPad, then switch to using a Chromebook, etc. Adobe also hosts or stores all the files for easy access from any location, so students can work from home.
 (Users may use a portable storage device).
 To further explain the educational uses, Adobe has created a guide for educators that can be found here: Educators Guide.
 It also includes many lesson ideas.

 Buncee enables users to easily bring together all kinds of content (Buncee artwork, photos, videos, drawings, audio, and links) onto one digital canvas, creating a cloud-based, shareable creation.